a-mekky/Tradvo_challenge/README.md

 - **High Contrast Mode:** Toggle high contrast mode for better visibility.
 - **Font Size Adjustment:** Select different font sizes for accessibility.

+### Multilingual Support

+- **Language Switch:** Option to switch between English and French languages.
+Users can select their preferred language, and the application will dynamically update to reflect the selected language.

 ### Automated Testing

 - **User Management Tests:** Includes registration, login, and user-related actions.